MistAEGIS/Safinia/README.md

 ```

 ## Controllers
-Within Safinia you are required to specify a folder where controllers are stored.
-The router then looks for the specified controller.
-The two types of controllers _(web and socket)_ makes use of two similiar structures.
+Within Safinia you are required to specify a folder where controllers are stored, for example `/controllers`
+The router then looks for the specified controller, so if you define `controller: 'default'` in your config file, Safinia expects there to be a `/controllers/default.js` file.
+There are two types of controllers _(web and socket)_, which make use of two similiar structures.

 **Web controller**
 ```javascript